-I'm yet to discover a feeling as satisfying as some well-cooked, delicately seasoned Galouti Kebabs melting in your mouth at the first bite.
-Did you know, this delicious minced goat and papaya recipe was originally meant for a Nawab in Lucknow?
+We're yet to discover a feeling as satisfying as some well-cooked, delicately seasoned Galouti Kebabs, melting in your mouth at the first bite.
+Did you know, that this delicious minced goat and papaya deliciousness, was originally meant for a Nawab in Lucknow?
 Suffice it to say, the regal blend of flavours in the dish bears testimony to this origin story.
-We absolutely adore this Youtube recipe tutorial by Cook With Lubna, which makes the otherwise complicated process of making your own Galouti Kebabs, easy as ABC!

 Image Courtesy: Medium

 5. Cajun Spiced Potato Wedges